-Many of the vehicles evaluated in the side impact test program have been used in the IIHS lowspeed crash test program.
-Such vehicles have been subjected to an impact on the front and/or rear of the vehicle at 5 mi/h (8 km/h) (IIHS, 2002a).
+Some of the vehicles evaluated in the side impact test program have been used in the IIHS bumper test program.
+Such vehicles have been subjected to an impact on the front and/or rear of the vehicle at either 5 km/h (3.1 mi/h) to the corner or 10 km/h (6.2 mi/h) across the full width (IIHS, 2007b).
 Any structural damage pertinent to side impact protection is repaired or replaced before the side impact crash test.
 Cosmetic damage is repaired at IIHS's discretion.
 Parts are replaced or repaired as appropriate based on the judgment of professional insurance appraisers.